This is the first article in a three-part series explaining a number of key aspects of the Australian employee share scheme (ESS) tax rules:

 - Our final article explains how to access and the benefits that arise under the ‘start-up concession’.

-As a general rule, you will be taxed on any ‘discount‘ you receive at the time you acquire an interest under an employee share scheme (an ‘ESS interest’), as if it were ordinary employment income.
+The problem in Australia is that, as a general rule, you as the employee will be taxed on any ‘discount‘ you receive at the time you acquire an interest under an employee share scheme (an ‘ESS interest‘).
+This discount is taxed in the same way as your ordinary employment income, i.e. at your marginal rate of tax.
 (Section 83A-25 ITAA)

 The problem with this is that you will have a liability to tax at the time you get the ESS interest, but you will not receive any cash to pay the tax bill.
 Furthermore, it may be that you never realise any ‘benefit’ from the ESS interest.
 For example, you may lose the benefit of the interest (i.e. by forfeiture), or the interest may become worthless before you are able to dispose of it.

-For this reason, the Tax Law gives you the opportunity to defer the time you are required to pay tax (i.e. the taxing point) to a future time when the outcomes of holding or exercising the ESS interest are more certain, and when you are more likely (although not certain) to have some cash to pay the resulting tax bill.
+For this reason, the Tax Law gives you the opportunity to defer the time at which you are required to calculate and pay tax (i.e. the ‘taxing point’) to a future time when the outcomes of holding or exercising the ESS interest are more certain, and when you are more likely (although not certain) to have some cash to pay the resulting tax bill.